openebs-archive/openebs-docs/docs/bluegreen.md

-Direct Apps and Standalone Database Apps can make use of the Clone feature to remove manual sync operations and also speed up the time required to setup a replicated deployment.
+Direct Apps and Standalone Database Apps can make use of the Clone feature to remove manual sync operations and also speed up the time required to set up a replicated deployment.

 Masterless Database Apps can make use of the Snapshot and Clone features to quickly add upgrade or downgrade a node in the ring by inline restore of the snapshots.